 Revenue consists of billings to customers for water consumption at rates specified in the water rate ordinance.
 These rates include cost adjustment factors that provide the Water System with full recovery of water supply costs; water quality improvement expenditures; base rate revenue based upon established revenue targets published for each major customer class; Owens Valley regulatory costs; lifeline and low-income customer adjustments; water infrastructure costs; and funds maintained to cover costs in the event of unforeseen events impacting water service delivery.
 Management estimates these costs biannually and annually for a 12-month prospective period to establish the cost recovery component of customer billings, and any difference between billed and actual costs is adjusted in subsequent billings.
-This difference of \$90 million and \$9 million is considered a regulatory asset and reported as a component of underrecovered costs in the accompanying statements of net position as of June 30, 2022 and 2021, respectively (see note 4).
-The remaining portion of underrecovered costs of \$116 million relates to accrued unbilled amounts related to costs incurred during the years ending June 30, 2022 and 2021 that will be billed with the current fiscal year's customer consumption but have not been billed at fiscal year-end as the consumption period and billing period have not yet ended.
+This difference of \$269 million and \$90 million is considered a regulatory asset and reported as a component of underrecovered costs in the accompanying statements of net position as of June 30, 2023 and 2022, respectively.
+See note 4.
+The remaining portion of underrecovered costs of \$114 million and \$116 million relates to accrued unbilled amounts related to costs incurred during the years ending June 30, 2023 and 2022 that will be billed with the current fiscal year's customer consumption but have not been billed at fiscal year-end as the consumption period and billing period have not yet ended.

-(q) Current Rate Ordinance
+(g) Current Rate Ordinance

-The current water rate ordinance has been in effect since April 15, 2016, and covers a five-year period.
+The current water rate ordinance has been in effect since April 15, 2016, and reflects the most recent rate ordinance still in effect.
 The water rates are set for each customer class based upon a completed formal marginal cost of service study, which is common industry practice.